moh-abdullah-it/api_request/README.md

 import 'package:api_request/api_request.dart';

 void main() {
-  //global config api requests;
+  /// global config api requests;
   ApiRequestOptions.instance?.config(
-    // set base url for all request
+    /// set base url for all request
       baseUrl: 'https://jsonplaceholder.typicode.com/',
+      /// set token type to 'Bearer '
+      tokenType: ApiRequestOptions.bearer,
-      // set token as string api request action will with is if auth is required
+      /// set token as string api request action will with is if auth is required
       token: '1|test-token',
-      // we will call this method to get token in run time -- method must be return string
+      /// we will call this method to get token in run time -- method must be return string
       getToken: () => yourMethodToGetToken(),
-      // we will call this method to get token in run time -- method must be return Future<string>
+      /// we will call this method to get token in run time -- method must be return Future<string>
       getAsyncToken: () => yourAysncMethodToGetToken(),
-      // send default query params for all requests
+      /// send default query params for all requests
-      defaultQueryParameters: {'locale': 'ar'}
+      defaultQueryParameters: {'locale': 'ar'},
+      /// send default interceptors for all requests
+      interceptors: [],
+      /// enableLog for request && response default true
+      enableLog: true,

   );
   runApp(MyApp());
 }